variantstudios/frontrangefirerescue.co/_posts/2017-02-15-tyler-drage-appointed-life-safety-chieffire-marshal.md

 * 18 years of age or older at time of testing
 * High school diploma or GED, prior to the application deadline
-* Valid State of Colorado driver’s license&nbsp;
+* Valid State of Colorado driver’s license
-* Colorado State Firefighter I / HazMat Operations or expected by date of hire.&nbsp;
+* Colorado State Firefighter I / HazMat Operations or expected by date of hire.
 * Job offers will be contingent upon obtaining certifications

 <div>For more information please click <strong><a target="_blank" href="/Reserve FF.pdf">here</a></strong></div>